Perlkonig/grav-plugin-view-source/README.md

 The returned header will be a YAML dump of the page's header (which can be modified in various ways by plugins).

-The returned body will be the Markdown after any other Markdown-editing plugins are run.
-But you'll still get the Markdown itself, not HTML.
+~~The returned body will be the Markdown after any other Markdown-editing plugins are run.
+But you'll still get the Markdown itself, not HTML.~~

+Actually, this is not reliably possible at this time because of how the Grav lifecycle works.
+As it stands, the body will usually be the final HTML.
+For this reason, the `interpolated` mode has little value.